 The horror element emerges in a series of often striking dream scenes that show Annalynne McCord (in full glamour mode) surrounded by nude bodies, in various necrophile scenes and of her removing organs from corpses.
 These are shot in sharp red and white colour contrasts that make them look for all the world like fetish fashion shoots.
 While striking, the only question it leaves you with is what purpose these scenes serve – there is never any clear idea given why they are there or what symbolic function they hold.

-Richard Bates, Jr next went onto make Suburban Gothic (2014) and the non-genre Trash Fire (2016), both black comedies concerning themselves with middle-class disaffection.
+Richard Bates, Jr next went onto make Suburban Gothic (2014), the non-genre Trash Fire (2016) and Tone-Deaf (2019) with Robert Patrick as a wannabe serial killer, all.black comedies concerning themselves with middle-class disaffection

 (Nominee for Best Supporting Actress (Traci Lords) at this site’s Best of 2012 Awards).